Ashish-khanagwal/Open-source-practice-and-resources/README.md

 # Gateway to Open Source | Best Programming Resources

-## Agenda:rocket:
+## Agenda :rocket:

-The Community's aim from this repository is not just providing best resources/content but also to <b>motivate/encourage beginners who've never contributed to Open Source, and help them get started with Open Source</b> in a easy way with friendy projects and with full support
+The Community's aim from this repository is not just to provide the best resources & content but also to <b>motivate & encourage beginners who have never contributed to Open Source, and help them get started with Open Source</b> in an easy way with friendy projects and with support.

 ## Share your contribution